Politics of the European Union: Commission

 The European Commission is composed of one appointee from each state, currently twenty-seven, but is designed to be independent of national interests.
 The body is responsible for drafting all law of the European Union and has a monopoly over legislative initiative.
 It also deals with the day-to-day running of the Union and has a duty to uphold the law and treaties (in this role it is known as the "Guardian of the Treaties").

 The commission is led by a President who is nominated by the council (in practice the European Council) and approved by Parliament.
 The remaining twenty-seven Commissioners are nominated by member-states, in consultation with the President, and has their portfolios assigned by the President.
 The Council then adopts this list of nominee-Commissioners.
 The council's adoption of the commission is not an area which requires the decision to be unanimous, their acceptance is arrived at according to the rules for qualified majority voting.
 The European Parliament then interviews and casts its vote upon the Commissioners.
 The interviews of individual nominees are conducted separately, in contrast to Parliament's vote of approval which must be cast on the commission as a whole without the ability to accept or reject individual Commissioners.
 Once approval has been obtained from the Parliament the Commissioners can take office.
 The current president is Ursula von der Leyen (EPP); she was elected in 2019.

 Elections

 Direct elections take place to the European Parliament every five years.
 The Council and European Council is composed of nationally elected or appointed officials and thus are accountable according to national procedures.
-The commission also isn't direct elected although future appointments of the President must take into account of results of Parliament's elections.
+The commission also is not directly elected although future appointments of the President must take into account of results of Parliament's elections.